 Worchester Polytechnic Institute

-Mr. Desrosiers is a PhD candidate at Worcester Polytechnic Institute in the lab of Dr. Pamela Weathers.
+Mr. Matthew Desrosiers is a PhD candidate in his sixth year at Worcester Polytechnic Institute in the lab of Dr. Pamela Weathers.
 In the Weathers lab, Matt studies the differences in bioavailability of the antimalarial drug artemisinin when it is delivered as dried leaves of Artemisia annua versus in its purified form.
 He has studied several key factors that determine the bioavailability of artemisinin including solubility as well as intestinal permeability and is now focusing on the role secondary metabolites from A. annua play in modulating liver enzymes to enhance artemisinin bioavailability.
 He aims to go into industry after completing his PhD with the goal of working in new drug development.
 Matt has been involved with the SIVB since he attended his first meeting in Tucson in 2015.
-Since then, he has served as the IVACS Student Co-chair for the meeting in San Diego in 2016 and has won several awards including two Cellular Toxicology Awards, The Honor B. Fell Award, The Wilton R. Earle Award, and two Student Travel Awards.
+Since then, he has served as the IVACS student co-chair for the meeting in San Diego in 2016 and has won several awards including two Cellular Toxicology Awards, The Honor B. Fell Award, and a Student Travel Award.
+Matt has previously served as the IVACS secretary for the 2018-2020 term.